Skip to content

 3. Sanding Paper (SandPaper Sheets)

-Sanding paper is also classified as glass-paper.
+Sanding paper is also classified as glass paper.
 It removes stock from wood, metal, or any other surfaces and makes them smooth for coloring and polishing.
 Sandpapers are capable of removing old oil paint and glue.
 You may use the sandpaper sheets for both industrial purposes as well as DIY activities.

 4. Grinding Wheel Abrasive

-The Grinding Wheel is made up of an abrasive compound used for grinding processes, abrasive cutting, and abrasive machining.
+The grinding wheel is made up of an abrasive compound used for grinding processes, abrasive cutting, and abrasive machining.
 It is mainly designed for grinding machines.
 Grinding wheels are either made of aluminum or solid steel.
+Straight wheels, cylinder rings, tapered types, dish cups, diamond-type, cut-off types, and types of saucers are common forms of grinding wheels.
+Using different bonding materials like resinoid, silicate, rubber, and metal, abrasive grains are held together in the machine.

 5. Diamond Grinding Cup Wheels